What are peptidesWhy everywhereCategoriesEvidenceRegulatoryFind provider

 This is complicated and changing.
 The short version:

-Meanwhile, GLP-1 medications like semaglutide are on a completely separate track — they're FDA-approved drugs where compounding has been restricted because the drug shortage has ended.
+Meanwhile, GLP-1 medications like semaglutide and tirzepatide are on a completely separate regulatory track — they're FDA-approved drugs where compounding has been restricted because the drug shortage has ended.
+Don't conflate these two situations.

 For current status on any compound, check our Regulatory Tracker.

-How to Find a Legitimate Provider
+How Do I Find a Legitimate Peptide Provider?

 If you're considering peptide therapy, the most important decision isn't which peptide — it's which provider.
 Look for: